danielmirchandani/tower_islands/README.md

 # tower_islands
-Play-by-email the board game Santorini
+What used to be play-by-email the board game Santorini.
+Go check out BoardGameArena's version instead.